-The aim of the present work is to study the stability of the soliton components of solutions of completely integrable systems under rapidly oscillating random perturbations of the initial condition.
-We will consider and compare two important examples of equations widely employed to model nonlinear and dispersive effects in wave propagation: the (1--dimensional) nonlinear Schr\"odinger (NLS) equation
+The aim of the present work is to study the stabi\-lity of the soliton components of solutions of completely integrable systems under rapidly oscillating random perturbations of the initial condition.
+We will consider and compare two important examples of equations widely employed to model nonlinear and dispersive effects in wave propagation: the (1-dimensional) nonlinear Schr\"odinger (NLS) equation,

-and the Korteweg - de Vries (KdV) equation
+and the Korteweg--de Vries (KdV) equation,

-The NLS equation models in particular short pulse propagation in single--mode optical fibers (then $t$ is a propagation distance and $x$ is a time) \cite{MN}.
+The NLS equation models in particular short pulse propagation in single-mode optical fibers (then $t$ is a propagation distance and $x$ is a time) \cite{MN}.
 The KdV equation models shallow water wave propagation \cite{Wh}.